HEAD COACH JIM FLANERY

 The Bluejays battled their way to the semifinals of the BIG EAST Tournament and closed the season in the second round of the WNIT.
 Marissa Janning led Creighton with 599 points as she garnered the BIG EAST Player of the Year honor and earned WBCA All-America Honorable Mention.

-The Bluejays reached new heights in 2012-13, posting 25 wins (25-8) for the first time under Flanery.
-Creighton also collected the third NCAA victory in program history, a 61-56 win over No. 22 Syracuse on March 23.
-Creighton reached the Big Dance with just the second NCAA at-large berth in Bluejay history, claiming a share of the Missouri Valley Conference regular-season championship.
+The Bluejays posting 25 wins (25-8) for the first time under Flanery in 2012-13.
+Creighton also collected the third NCAA victory in program history, a 61-56 win over No. 22 Syracuse.
+Creighton earned just the second NCAA at-large berth in Bluejay history, claiming a share of the Missouri Valley Conference regular-season championship.

 The 2012-13 season also featured a home victory over No. 25 Nebraska (66-57 on Dec.
 5) and a 17-point comeback win over BYU at the home of the Utah Jazz.
 In addition, Creighton claimed a tournament championship in Cancun by downing Miami (Ohio) and South Florida and also posted an undefeated home record in MVC play.

 Flanery reached two personal milestones in 2012-13, surpassing Athletic Director Bruce Rasmussen as Creighton’s all-time victory leader with his 197th win over Miami (Ohio) on Dec.
-21 (66-57) and claiming his 200th win on Jan.
-5 at Southern Illinois (81-60).
-Along the way several players achieved individual honors, led by Janning (Full-Court Freshman All-American, MVC Freshman of the Year, All-MVC First Team) and Sarah Nelson (All-MVC First Team, DI-AAA ADA Scholar-Athlete Team).
+21 and claiming his 200th win on Jan.
+5 at Southern Illinois.
+Along the way several players achieved individual honors, led by Marissa Janning (Full-Court Freshman All-American, MVC Freshman of the Year, All-MVC First Team) and Sarah Nelson (All-MVC First Team, DI-AAA ADA Scholar-Athlete Team).

 The previous season, 2011-12, saw the Bluejays deliver an impressive effort against No. 14 St. John’s in the 2012 NCAA Tournament.
 Despite falling to the Red Storm, 69-67, Creighton forced its future BIG EAST Conference rival into a last-second dash to the basket and a tear-drop bucket to secure the win.

 Creighton finished the 2011-12 campaign with a 20-13 record, including wins in eight of its final 10 games.
-The Bluejays earned their first NCAA Tournament appearance under Flanery with a run to the MVC Tournament Championship featuring wins over Northern Iowa (53-46), Missouri State (56-47) and Drake (53-38) in the final.
+The Bluejays earned their first NCAA Tournament appearance under Flanery with a run to the MVC Tournament Championship featuring wins over Northern Iowa, Missouri State and Drake in the final.